 - General liability insurance helps to cover expenses like medical bills or legal fees that could occur if a customer is hurt while on the business’ property.

-- Commercial property insurance helps to cover expenses if the business’ equipment or inventory are ever damaged or destroyed in an event like a fire.
+- Commercial property insurance helps cover expenses if the business’s equipment or inventory are ever damaged or destroyed in an event like a fire.

-- Worker’s compensation insurance can help to cover expenses like lost wages and medical bills that might result if an employee is hurt while working.
+- Worker’s compensation insurance can cover expenses like lost wages and medical bills that might result if an employee is hurt while working.

 Many factors can affect insurance policy costs, including the value of the business’ equipment and the number of employees on staff.
 To get the most accurate idea of what insurance will cost, request quotes from multiple insurance providers.
 When comparing the quotes, don’t just look at how the premiums compare.
 Instead, consider other factors, like coverage limits, exclusions, and deductibles, too.